tosin2013/ansible-lint-and-refactor/README.md

   1. [Install Docker](https://docs.docker.com/engine/installation/).
   2. Clone this repository and `cd` into this directory.
-  3. Run `docker build -t ubuntu2410-ansible .`
+  3. Run `make build` to build the Docker image.

 ## How to Use Standalone